 Just because a team gets something done, doesn’t mean there was true collaboration.

-Just because a group of students talks with each other, doesn’t mean there is effective communication happening…
+Just because a group of students talk with each other, doesn’t mean there is effective communication happening, either…

 Group work doesn’t always mean people are communicating clearly or effectively, and if we can show our students the difference between effective and ineffective communication, we can help them to become better communicators.